Inspections & Inventories

 Mould and damp

-If damp is caused by structural issues (for example rising damp), it is the landlord’s responsibility.
+If damp is caused by structural issues such as rising damp, it is the landlord's responsibility.
 If it results from poor ventilation, such as failing to open windows in the bathroom, it may fall to the tenant.
 Good communication and clear inspection notes will help you show what you did and when.

 Pet damage